 56 years old gentleman has had 6 hours history of non specific chest pain , it was thought to be releated to stomach ache initially.
-As the pain getting worse he was taken by his son to a clinic in town for test and evaluations around 12 noon the next day , the attending laboratory technician did the basic bloods tests and the ECG but needed a reporting physician to come and report it. which happened around 7 pm
+As the pain was getting worse he was taken by his son to a clinic in town for test and evaluations around 12 noon the next day , the attending laboratory technician did the basic bloods tests and the ECG but needed a reporting physician to come and report it later in the evening. which happened around 7 pm

 He was then advised for an emergency admission to either in a governement medical college hospital or a private fascilities for urgent treatment as he had a heart attack , advised by the doctor who reported the ECG.

-The attending son who is a 2nd year university student started paniking and decided to take the father to a local clinic to get quick assessments
+The attending son who is a 2nd year university student started paniking and decided to take his father to a local clinic to get quicker assessments

-He was admitted to this local clinic around 9 pm, he was commenced on basic pain kilers and iv fluids, he ches pain was getting worse and worse.
+He was admitted to this local clinic around 9 pm, he was commenced on basic pain kilers and iv fluids, his chest pain was getting worse and worse.

-The busy physician who was on his to clinic only arrived around 2 am in the next morning to complete the his busy day.
+The busy physician who was on his to clinic only arrived around 2 am in the next morning to complete his busy day schedule.

-By this time his condition deteriorate and he was informed that his chances of survival is very slim as he had a massive heart attack, with low blood pressures and wowful ECG traces on monitor,
+By this time the patients condition has deteriorate and he was informed that his chances of survival is very slim , he had a massive heart attack, with low blood pressures and wowful ECG traces on monitor.

 A decision has been made by the family to take him to a tertiary hospital , it took another 3 hours to made the arrangement and ambulance payment in advance and so on

-He was on his way to Dhaka United Hospital where the attending cardiologist were informed by a relative who was informed late about the whole saga.
+He was on his way to Dhaka United Hospital where the attending cardiologist were informed by a relative who is doctors living 6 thousaad miles awayw

-Unfortunately the patient died an hour before he reached the hospital
+Unfortunately the patient died an hour before he reached the tertiary hospital

-This is the sad story we do hear all the time, not ony in Bangladesh but globally where state founded strong protocol based treatment is not readily available to all.
+This is the sad story we do hear all the time, not ony in Bangladesh but globally where state founded strong protocol based treatment is not readily available.

-He left behind a big family and 3 children all studying , depended on afthers icome onlyw
+He left behind a big family and 3 children all studying , depended on fathers icome only

 He was the only bread winner